How to Find a Good Reiki Practitioner: Avoid These 5 Mistakes

 You might notice their voice stays calm, or they pause before answering.
 That kind of presence makes a big difference.
 Reiki is subtle work — it needs a calm person guiding it.

-Ask the Practical Stuff from Your Reiki Practitioner
+Do: Ask the Practical Stuff from Your Reiki Practitioner

 Professionalism and care go hand in hand.
 Your practitioner should clearly outline what to expect, how long the session runs and the cost.
 They should also remind you that reiki supports wellness but isn’t a replacement for medical care.

-Read a Few Reviews
+Do: Read a Few Reviews

 Before booking, check what others have said.
 Look for simple feedback rather than long technical reviews.
 Phrases like “I felt lighter,” “slept better,” or “left feeling calm” speak volumes.
 They tell you the practitioner knows how to hold safe space.